November 20, 2007

 When I lived in Austin, I worked for a company that had a strict matrix for how merit performance increases were allowed.
 To say that in plain English, in an effort to be fair — or was it to control the budget? — the company had a chart showing how monetary increases would be “done fairly.”

-I don’t remember the exact merit increase chart, but the matrix looked something like this.
+I don’t remember the exact merit increase chart, but the matrix chart only allowed for 10% of the staff to receive increases above the rising cost of inflation.

 This chart was problem.

-Editors had a lot to say about the words chosen to describe performance.
+Editors had a lot to say about the words chosen to describe performance — outstanding, good, adequate, and poor.
 Even more, though, was the problem of an entire team that was performing in an outstanding fashion all being limited to a raise of about 4-5%, when inflation was at least half of that.

 So I did what I could to provide other incentives. . . . tweaked the atmosphere, found days they might take off . . . to pay them in other ways.